 To be used as a full replacement of an experimental test, all three conditions need to be fulfilled.
 In cases where some information elements are missing, (Q)SAR results may still be used in the context of a Weight of Evidence approach.
-Appropriate documentation must be given e.g. in the form of QMRFs and QPRFs.
-Detailed guidance is given in Sections R.6.1.9 and R.6.1.10.
+Appropriate documentation must be given e.g. in the form of QSAR Model Reporting Formats (QMRFs) and (Q)SAR Prediction Reporting Formats ) Detailed guidance is given in Sections R.6.1.9 and R.6.1.10.

 Grouping approaches (analogue and category approaches) can be performed according to stepwise procedures described in Section R.6.2, which also describes a number of considerations useful for assessing the adequacy of the analogue or category approach.
-The results and regulatory conclusions obtained must be documented according to the appropriate reporting format for the analogue read-across or category (see Section R.6.2).
+The results and regulatory conclusions obtained must be documented according to the appropriate reporting format for the analogue read-across or category (for further information see Section R.6.2).